A Generic Solution to Register-bounded Synthesis with an Application to Discrete Orders: Synthesis Problem

 \section{Synthesis Problem}

 Let $\bbN = \{0,1,\dots\}$ denote the set of natural numbers including $0$.

-\parbf{Data domain and data words} A \emph{data domain} is a tuple $\bbD = (\D, P, C, c_0)$ consisting of an infinite countable set $\D$ of \emph{data}, a finite set $P$ of interpreted \emph{predicates} (predicate names with arities and their interpretations) which must contain the usual equality predicate $=$, a finite set $C \subset \D$ of \emph{constants}, and a distinguished \emph{initialiser} constant $c_0 \in C$.
+\myparagraph{Data domain and data words} A \emph{data domain} is a tuple $\D = (\bbD, P, C, c_0)$ consisting of an infinite countable set $\bbD$ of \emph{data values}, a finite set $P$ of interpreted \emph{predicates} (predicate names with arities and their interpretations) which must contain the equality predicate $=$, a finite set $C \subset \bbD$ of \emph{constants}, and a distinguished \emph{initialiser} constant $c_0 \in C$.
 For example, $(\bbN,\{<,=\},\{0\},0)$ is the data domain of natural numbers with the usual interpretation of $<$, $=$, and $0$.
-In the tuple notation, we often omit the brackets, as well as the mention of $c_0$ when there is only one constant.
+In the tuple notation, we often omit the brackets, as well as the mention of $=$ and of $c_0$ when the initialiser constant is clear from the context.
 E.g., we write $\DN$ for $(\bbN,\{<,=\}, \{0\},0)$.
-Another familiar example is $(\bbZ,=,<,0)$, which is the data domain of integers with the usual $<$, $=$, and $0$.
-Throughout the paper we assume that the satisfiability problem of quantifier-free formulas built on the signature $(P,C)$ is decidable in $\bbD$, and whenever we state complexity results, the satisfiability problem is additionally assumed to be decidable in \textsc{PSpace}.
+Another familiar example is $(\bbZ,<,0)$, which is the data domain of integers with the usual $<$, $=$, and $0$.
+Throughout the paper we assume that the satisfiability problem of quantifier-free formulas built on the signature $(P,C)$ is decidable in $\D$, and whenever we state complexity results, the satisfiability problem is additionally assumed to be decidable in \textsc{PSpace}.
 This is the case for all data domains considered in this paper.
-Finally, \emph{data words} are infinite sequences $\d_0 \d_1 \ldots \in \D^\omega$, and for two sets $\Sigma$ and $\Gamma$ and a language $L \subseteq (\Sigma\cdot\Gamma)^\omega$, we call $\Sigma$ and $\Gamma$ its \emph{input} and \emph{output} alphabets respectively.
+Finally, \emph{data words} are infinite sequences $\d_0 \d_1 \ldots \in \bbD^\omega$, and for two sets $I$ and $O$ and a language $L \subseteq (I\cdot O)^\omega$, we call $I$ and $O$ its \emph{input} and \emph{output} alphabets respectively.\leo{I replaced $\Sigma,\Gamma$ with $I,O$ to highlight that they might not necessarily be finite.}